-Figure 5-2.
-Location of BMPs installed from 1999 through 2003 in the Tennessee Portion of the North Fork Holston River Watershed with Financial Assistance from the Tennessee Department of Agriculture's Nonpoint Source and Agricultural Resources Conservation Fund Grant Programs.
+Figure 5-7.
+Location of BMPs installed from 1999 through 2003 in the Group 3 Portion of the Tennessee Portion of the South Fork Holston River Watershed with Financial Assistance from the Tennessee Department of Agriculture's Nonpoint Source and Agricultural Resources Conservation Fund Grant Programs.
 More information is provided in Appendix V.

-5.3.C.
+5.3.D.
 Virginia Department of Environmental Quality.
 Water quality management planning in Virginia began in 1972, with the passage of the Clean Water Act.
 Section 303(e) of the law required development of water quality management plans that focused on pollution control and set strategies for its prevention and control on a basin-wide basis.
 Section 208 of PL 92-500 required area-wide waste treatment management planning for areas having industrial concentrations or having other factors.